satejsoman/thankable-iterator/README.md

 ```
 if the underlying iterator is blocking, uses `take()` to block until the next element is available.

-note that this technically breaks the contract of `Iterator::next` since `Iterator` instances are eventually-consistent views of the underlying `Collection` (e.g. a blocking `next` implementation is usually a bad thing)
+note that this technically breaks the contract of `Iterator::next` since `Iterator` instances are eventually-consistent views of the underlying `Collection` (i.e. a blocking `next` implementation is usually a bad thing)
 ## pain
 ```java
 ThankableIterator.of(underlying, Teachers.PAIN);